Phillips 66ers: Team creation

-1921-1942: First years in AAU
+1921–1942: First years in AAU

 The 66ers joined the Amateur Athletic Union, which featured the best basketball players at that time; in 1921.

-The best player of the team in the 1920s was Paul Endacott who had been a college star at Kansas and was named the Amateur Athletic Union Player of the Year in 1923 (there was no NCAA tournament in those days).
-Paul Endacott started playing for the 66ers in 1927 being a Phillips employee.
-By the same year a rivalry with Phillips University of Enid who the national collegiate runner-up started to rise.
+In the 1920s, the standout player for the team was Paul Endacott, a former college star at Kansas who earned recognition as the Amateur Athletic Union Player of the Year in 1923, a time when there was no NCAA tournament.
+Joining the 66ers in 1927 as a Phillips employee, Endacott brought his talents to the team.
+Concurrently, a rivalry with Phillips University of Enid, the national collegiate runner-up, began to intensify.

-Phillips 66 did not field a team for the 1928–29 season.
-But the following season coinciding with the start of marketing products to the public, the Phillips' brass decided to go all out with its basketball team.
-Phillips University of Enid coach Lou Wilkie was hired as the first full-time coach in 1929, and several good players many from the disbanded Mid-Continent Oil Co. team were brought in.
+During the 1928–29 season, Phillips 66 did not field a team.
+However, the subsequent season marked a pivotal moment coinciding with the company's initiation of marketing its products to the public.
+This prompted Phillips' leadership to make significant investments in their basketball team.
+In 1929, Lou Wilkie, the coach of Phillips University of Enid, was hired as the team's first full-time coach.
+Additionally, several skilled players, many of whom hailed from the disbanded Mid-Continent Oil Co. team, were recruited to bolster the roster.

-The 1929-30 team lost in the second round of the National AAU tournament, as did the next year's version.
+The 1929–30 team lost in the second round of the national AAU tournament, as did the next year's version.
 Then, with the Depression raging, Phillips dropped basketball to concentrate on survival.
 That strategy worked, and by 1936, Phillips was more convinced than ever that a strong basketball team would be good for business.

 The AAU's annual tournament drew the best players in the world, as well as thousands of fans and dozens of sports writers and broadcasters.
 During the 1930s, the only professional basketball teams were barnstormers like the House of David and the Harlem Globetrotters.
 In all those years the 66ers played against teams fielded by various commercial companies, under the sanction of the Amateur Athletic Union.